Apply until March 31, 2023 and get 2% discount!

 Study 100% online with additional On-Campus Workshops

-The M.A. course, initially developed and offered at Freie Universität (FU) Berlin Visual and Media Anthropology, has been provided at HMKW Berlin since the 2019/20 winter semester.
+The Master's program M.A.
+Visual and Media Anthropology, initially developed and offered at the University of Excellence Freie Universität Berlin (inception winter term 2008/2009), has been continued at HMKW Berlin since the winter semester 2019/20.

-Many new professions currently emerging within AI and VR research make our students sought-after graduates on the job market.
-As a result, it is common for several doctoral positions and a lucrative job offer to be received shortly before they have completed their MA in Visual and Media Anthropology studies.
-Read here the success stories of our students and alumni.
+The large number of new professions that are currently emerging within filmmaking in combination with AI and VR research make our students sought-after graduates on the job market, and it is not uncommon for several doctoral positions and lucrative job offers to be received shortly before they complete their MA Visual and Media Anthropology studies have.
+Read the success story of our students here.

 The advanced master's degree M.A.
-Visual and Media Anthropology is aimed at employees and future managers in the sectors related to digital media, artificial intelligence, the metaverse, art and culture, museums, the entertainment industry, or governmental and non-governmental organizations, but also to those interested in documentary film and photography.
+Visual and Media Anthropology is aimed at current and future leaders in industries related to digital media, TV film production, Streaming platforms, VR, artificial intelligence, art and culture, museums, entertainment industry, or governmental and non-governmental organizations, as well as those interested in documentary photography.

 Study program